benedekrozemberczki/GEMSEC/README.md

   --cluster-number INT            Number of clusters.
 Default is 5.
   --overlap-weighting STR         Weight construction technique for regularization.
 Default is `normalized_overlap`.
   --regularization-noise FLOAT    Uniform noise max and min on the feature vector distance.
 Default is 10**-8.
-  --regularization-norm STR       Metric used for the smoothness regularization.
-Default is `euclidean`.
-  --clustering-norm STR           Metric used for the cluster distances.
-Default is `euclidean`.
 ```

 ### Examples